These three marketing realities for cultural organizations may be the most urgent, and also the most overlooked.

 These are three urgent marketing realities for cultural organizations that, while they aren’t actually new at all, seem to surprise executives when we at IMPACTS underscore them as contributors to diminishing audiences.
-All three of these realities may be whack-you-in-the-face obvious when you stop to think about them, but many organization leaders seem…not to think about them.
+All three of these realities may be whack-you-in-the-face obvious when you stop to think about them, but many organization leaders seem not to think about them.
 And it makes sense.
-Organizations may turn a blind eye to these three realities because they are inconvenient.
-They’re real – and they are kind of annoying.
+Organizations may turn a blind eye to these three realities because they are inconvenient and they are kind of annoying.
 That is, they involve evolving the way that leaders and executives think about marketing and communications.
-Perhaps that is a reason why – however obvious these realities may be – I find myself repeating them many times over.
-HERE’S THE VIDEO:
+Perhaps that is a reason why, however obvious these realities may be, I find myself repeating them many times over.
+Here’s the video:

-There is another reason why they may be repeatedly overlooked: Mastering these realities requires skillsets that heretofore haven’t been prioritized by many organizations.
-We’re used to traditional communication channels and how to think about communications – and the leaders of cultural institutions have been “doing communications” for years!
+There is another reason why they may be repeatedly overlooked: Mastering these realities requires skillsets that heretofore havent been prioritized by many organizations.
+We’re used to traditional communication channels and how to think about communications – and the leaders of cultural institutions have been doing communications for years!
 The thing is, this digital engagement thing keeps us on our toes.
 It’s why today’s cultural executives need to be more like conductors, and less like the first chairs of instruments.
 There’s a lot going on!
-Personalization, transparency, social connectivity, real-time communications, and brand integrity matter more in our digital world then they ever have before, and, thus, we need to change up our more traditional ways of thinking.
+Personalization, transparency, social connectivity, real-time communications, and brand integrity matter more in our digital world than they ever have before, and, thus, we need to change up our more traditional ways of thinking.

 Connectivity is king and, within the more financially successful organizations with which IMPACTS works, communications departments function more like strategic partners than bottom-of-the-chain service departments.
 Misunderstanding the evolving role that marketing and communications play in driving visitation and engagement in our connected world is the reason why some people still say these three stupid things to the marketing department.